oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

 ## Introduction

 Snippets are short pieces of code.
-They might come from difference public sources such as GitHub, GitLab, or Stackoverflow.
+They might come from different public sources such as GitHub, GitLab, or Stackoverflow.

 So-called snippet scanners like ScanOSS and FossID scrape those public sources and build a knowledge base of snippets, classifying them by their author, version and license.
 Then, the snippet scanner component of such products can use this knowledge base to find if some source file contains some of those snippets.
 The matching of a snippet can be:

 * *full*: the whole snippet matches the source file
-* *partial*: only some parts of a snippet matches the source file
+* *partial*: only some parts of a snippet match the source file

 Currently, ORT supports two products offering snippet scanner capabilities:
 ScanOSS and FossID.